-In comparing NAPA ProLink vs O’Reilly First Call, both online catalogs have the same basic features any repair tech might look for.
-ProLink and First Call both let you look up parts in a variety of ways, including by description, VIN number, job type, keyword, or even the part number if you happen to have it.
-Each catalog pulls up complete parts information, including images.
+Both online catalogs have the same basic features any repair tech might look for.
+ProLink and First Call each let you look up parts by description, VIN number, job type, keyword, or even the part number if you happen to have it.
+Each catalog also pulls up complete parts information, including images.
 Plus, ProLink and First Call will both show you parts availability at your local store, distribution center, and hub.

-When you’re comparing NAPA ProLink vs O’Reilly First Call, there are a few big differences as well as a handful of small ones.
+Yes, they both offer some excellent perks, but the two sites have their differences.
 For example, the First Call lookup feature includes the ability to look up parts by license plate number.
-ProLink has a Buyer’s Guide that will show you all the vehicles the part you’re looking at fits.
-NAPA’s catalog program also alerts customers to special deals and national store promotions while O’Reilly’s has a special section to check for shop specials and current campaigns.
+ProLink has a Buyer’s Guide that will show you a part and all the vehicles it will fit.
+NAPA’s catalog program also alerts customers to special deals and national store promotions, while O’Reilly’s has a section to check for shop specials and current campaigns.

 Additionally, while each one has a “toolbox”—an online list of resources—some of the “tools” in them differ.
 NAPA’s includes a conversion calculator, access to a tech hotline, and line cards.
 O’Reilly’s version has flyers, as well, along with Material Safety Data Sheets (MSDS) and product awareness info.
 First Call also has a Special Markets section for heavy-duty and fleets, paint and body, and even government purchasing.